peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         int majorType,
         PeterO.Numbers.EInteger bigintValue);

 Writes a CBOR major type number and an integer 0 or greater associated with it to a data stream, where that integer is passed to this method as an arbitrary-precision integer.
 This is a low-level method that is useful for implementing custom CBOR encoding methodologies.
-This method encodes the given major type and value in the shortest form allowed for the major type.
+This method encodes the specified major type and value in the shortest form allowed for the major type.

 There are other useful things to note when encoding CBOR that are not covered by this WriteValue method.
 To mark the start of an indefinite-length array, write the 8-bit byte 0x9f to the output stream.
 To mark the start of an indefinite-length map, write the 8-bit byte 0xbf to the output stream.
 To mark the end of an indefinite-length array or map, write the 8-bit byte 0xff to the output stream.